Key takeaways

 Improved communication

-The discovery process serves as a foundation that helps everyone involved understand the project’s vision, goals, and requirements.
-When your project team is on the same page, it fosters trust, a shared sense of ownership, and effective collaboration.
+The discovery phase serves as a foundation that helps everyone involved understand the project’s vision, goals, and requirements.
+When your project managers, developers, and designers are all on the same page, it fosters trust, a shared sense of ownership, and effective collaboration.

 Enhanced user experience

-When you opt-in for the discovery process, it includes in-depth user research, feedback collection, and design concepts for a product that resonates with its target audience.
+When you opt-in for the discovery phase in software development, it includes in-depth user research, feedback collection, and design concepts for a product that resonates with its target audience.
 Ultimately, it reduces the chance of misunderstandings and frustration between end-users and your product interface.

 Roles and responsibilities during the discovery stage